mikasatoo/library/README.md

 # 📚 Library

-Library created with HTML, CSS, and JavaScript
+Library created with HTML, CSS, and JavaScript (primarily to practice using object constructors and forms).

 Live preview: http://mikasatoo.github.io/library